Policy Name: Compliance with the Family Educational Rights and Privacy Act (The Buckley Amendment)

 - Grades may not be posted on office doors using student social security numbers.
 Social security numbers are considered personally identifiable information and are, therefore, confidential.

-- College personnel should consult with the Office of Registration and Records in the event that they are uncertain as to whether Education Record information may be disclosed in particular circumstances.
+- College personnel should consult with the Registration and Records Office in the event that they are uncertain as to whether Education Record information may be disclosed in particular circumstances.

 Restrictions on Re-disclosure.
 Persons who release Education Record information on behalf of the College must inform the recipient that the disclosure is subject to the condition that the recipient not disclose the information to any other party without the prior consent of the student.
 The requirements of this paragraph do not apply to disclosures (a) to the student, (c) to a College Official, (d) to a party seeking Directory Information, (e) to a party receiving the information pursuant to a judicial order or lawfully issued subpoena, (f) of certain information regarding student disciplinary proceedings as expressly permitted by FERPA, (g) to parties otherwise authorized to receive the information pursuant to FERPA without the student’s consent, provided that the parameters of permissible re-disclosure have been established and documented prior to the initial disclosure, or (h) of information provided to the College pursuant to federal law concerning sex offenders and other individuals required to register under the Violent Crime Control and Law Enforcement Act of 1994 (also known as the Wetterling Act).